CUNY-Campus-Art/CUNY-Campus-Art-PWA/README.md

 > `npm install -g @ionic/cli native-run cordova-res`

-After cloning this repo you will need to initialize it with ionic :
+After cloning this repo you will need to install all packages needed :

->`ionic init`
+>`npm install`

 Then you can run it locally using the following command:
 > `ionic serve`